Maximum Likelihood for Gaussian Process Classification and Generalized Linear Mixed Models under Case-Control Sampling: Introduction

-GWAS-CC studies typically employ case-control designs, where patients are recruited in hospitals or clinics whereas healthy controls are recruited independently, owing to the small prevalence of complex genetic diseases---even common diseases like type 1 diabetes or schizophrenia typically have a population prevalence $<$2\%.
-Furthermore, statistical models for such studies typically treat genetic variant-disease effects as random effects sampled from a distribution.
-This is because such studies include hundreds of thousands of variants, and the effects are typically very small \citep{yang_common_2010,golan_measuring_2014, zhou_polygenic_2013,golan_effective_2014,moser_simultaneous_2015}.
-Hence, GWAS-CC studies give rise to settings with case-control sampling and a dense covariance structure, because every individual has a latent genetic effect (given by the inner product of her genotype and the random effects), and the genetic effects are correlated due to genetic similarity.
+GWAS-CC typically employ case-control designs, where patients are recruited in hospitals or clinics whereas healthy controls are recruited independently, owing to the small prevalence of complex genetic diseases---even common diseases like type 1 diabetes or schizophrenia typically have a population prevalence $\leq$1\%.
+Furthermore, statistical models for such studies typically treat the effects of genetic variants on disease as random effects sampled from a distribution.
+This is because such studies include millions of variants, and the effects are typically very small \citep{yang_common_2010,golan_measuring_2014, golan_effective_2014}.
+Hence, GWAS-CC give rise to settings with case-control sampling and a full-rank and non-sparse covariance structure: every individual has a latent genetic effect (given by the inner product of her genotype and the random effects), and the genetic effects are correlated due to genetic similarity.
+Despite the extensive interest that GWAS-CC have attracted in recent years \citep{wtccc_genome-wide_2007, ehret2011genetic, sawcer_genetic_2011, timmann2012genome, ripke2014biological, okada_genetics_2014}, the statistical modeling problems this setting generates have been discussed in a limited manner, with application of heuristic methods that do not formally take the probabilistic structure of the problem into account \citep{lee_estimating_2011,hayeck_mixed_2015, weissbrod_accurate_2015, chen_control_2016,jiang_retrospective_2016}.